Our veterinarians provide quality preventive dental care for cats and dogs in Westport.

 Dental Care for Cats & Dogs

-At Poster Veterinary Associates, we offer complete dental care, including cleaning and polishing teeth, dental x-rays, dental surgeries, and client education on home dental care.
+At Westport Veterinary Associates, we offer complete dental care, including cleaning and polishing teeth, dental x-rays, dental surgeries, and client education on home dental care.

 Preventive veterinary dental care is a vital part of your pet's overall health because dental disease can be associated with other serious health problems such as heart disease and kidney disease.